History of Bates College: Gaining academic reputation

-The Nichols Latin School was a private college preparatory school that operated in the late 19th century to prepare students for the academic curriculum of Bates.
-The school occupied what is now John Bertram Hall.
+The Nichols Latin School was a private prep school in the late 19th century, occupying what is now John Bertram Hall.

 In 1862, the college graduated Frank Haven Hall, who would later revolutionize modern day computing and typography.
 Three years later, the college would enroll the first woman to receive a college degree in New England, Mary Mitchel.
 A small gymnasium was built to house meetings and special sporting events in 1867.
 One year later as the student body grew, John Bertram Hall was constructed, originally called Lyman Nichols Hall, founder of Lewiston, but renamed to remember John Bertram, a naval captain and donor to the college.

-Bates College already had a reputation for academic rigor and social inclusion and it primarily educated the middle and working classes from Maine.
+Bates had a reputation for academic rigor and social inclusion and it primarily educated the middle and working classes from Maine.
 The school gained academic prominence through its intellectual focus, including maintaining three literary societies: the Literary Fraternity, Philomathean Society and Ladies' Athenaeum.
-The seal of the college features a stag deer resting near a pine tree, left of a single of grain, representing the "impact of Maine's nature on the person", a lighted oil lamp representing "unwavering clarity in times of uncertainty", and an open book, representing "academic excellence and devotion."
+The seal of the college features a stag deer resting near a pine tree, left of a single of grain, a lighted oil lamp, and an open book.

 The Cobb Divinity School became affiliated with the college in 1866.
 Four years later in 1870, Bates sponsored a college preparatory school, called the Nichols Latin School.
 The college began instruction with a six-person faculty tasked with the teaching of moral philosophy and the classics.
-Bates' first African American student, Henry Wilkins Chandler, graduated in 1874.
+From its inception, Bates served as an alternative to a more traditional and historically conservative Bowdoin College.
+There is a long tradition of rivalry and competitiveness between the two colleges, revolving around socioeconomic class, academic quality, and collegiate athletics.